Trade directory · Newark metro · Delaware

 Q/01

-What license do I need to work as an HVAC contractor in Newark, DE?
+What license do I need to do HVAC work in Newark, DE?

-You need a Delaware Mechanical Contractor License from the Division of Professional Regulation.
-This requires 4 years experience, passing the PSI exam, and maintaining a $50,000 surety bond with biennial renewal.
+You need a Mechanical Contractor License from Delaware Division of Professional Regulation.
+This requires passing trade and business law exams, documenting 4 years experience, and maintaining required insurance and bonding.

 Q/02

-How much do HVAC permits cost in Newark?
+How much do HVAC contractors make in Delaware?

 Q/03